Anu0786/Covid19Report/README.md

 # Covid19 Report
-The Covid19 Report: collects information worldwide novel coronavirus , providing worldwide report .
+The Covid19 Report: collects WorldWide information about novel coronavirus ,providing worldwide report .
-This App also show the data basis of Country with the help of Line Graph. we can also filter the data basis of week or month.
+This App also show the data on the basis of Country with the help of Line Graph.
+We can also filter as per week or month.

 Live Demo: https://mysterious-gorge-50151.herokuapp.com/

-#further updates;
+# further updates:
-work on UI
+Work on UI
 Add more filter